beatsage/announcements/README.md

 # 🙏 Bonuses for Patreon subscribers!

 We are beyond grateful to those of you who have [supported us on Patreon](https://www.patreon.com/beatsage).
-As a small token of appreciation, we have added some exclusive bonus upgrades for Patreon subscribers!
+As a small token of appreciation, we have added some exclusive bonus upgrades for Patreon subscribers, with more on the way!

 ## Bonuses